openstack/openstack-manuals/doc/ops-guide/source/ops_user_facing_operations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 You can attach block storage to instances from the dashboard on the
 Volumes page.
-Click the Manage Attachments action next to the volume you
+Click the :guilabel:`Manage Attachments` action next to
-want to attach.
+the volume you want to attach.

 To perform this action from command line, run the following command: